 and secondly, is to work with the public sector in a proactive way

 to help them apply sustainability where it is most effective and

 efficient to do so.
 That is something that the public sector cannot

 This collaborative approach can be instigated by the public sector

 where they engage the marketplace for advice when they are

 forming their specification and approach to procurements, but I

 would recommend being as proactive as possible by engaging the

 public sector through existing relationships or via effective early

-Find out how early engagement can help your business plan, influence and compete to stay ahead in the market by registering for a free trial of Tracker Intelligence.
+Would you like to learn more about how you can win new business through public procurement?
+Find out how early engagement and social value in procurement can help your business plan, influence, and compete to stay ahead in the market.